Follow these step-by-step instructions to modify project settings.

-Right-click any column header while in the Grid and Gantt view of your sheet and select Edit Project Settings.
+Right-click any column header while in the Grid and Gantt views of your sheet and select Edit Project Settings.

-Start & End Date Column—When using multiple date columns, you can select the desired columns to be used for tracking the Start and End Dates.
-These columns are required to add a Gantt chart to a sheet, and when using the Dependency functionality.
+Start Date and End Date columns: When using multiple date columns, you can select which columns to use for tracking the Start Date and End Date.
+You need date columns to add a Gantt chart to a sheet or to use the dependency functionality.

-% Complete Column—If you'd like to overlay a % Complete indicator within the task bars in the Gantt chart, and see automated % Complete calculations occur in the parent (summary) rows, select the column which contains % Complete information in your sheet.
+% Complete Column: To overlay a % Complete indicator within the task bars in the Gantt chart and see automated % Complete calculations occur in the parent rows, select the % Complete column.

-NOTE: The automatic % complete calculations in parent rows are based on your manually added % complete to child rows, as well as the duration of the child row tasks.
+The automatic % Complete calculations in parent rows are based on your manually added % Complete and Duration of child rows.

-Enabled—Checking the box for Dependencies Enabled adds automated dependency functionality to the sheet.
-Dependency functionality allows for use of the Predecessor and Duration columns, the ability to exclude non-working days from your schedule, and the option of changing the length (in hours) of working days.
-It also creates automation in the Duration, Start Date, End Date, and % Complete columns in all parent rows, such that the parent rows will reflect an automated summary of the indented child tasks.
+Enabled: Checking the box for Dependencies Enabled adds automated dependency functionality to the sheet.
+You can use the Predecessor and Duration columns to exclude non-working days from your schedule and to change the length (in hours) of working days.

-Predecessor Column—Select the column you'd like to use as the Predecessor column in the sheet.
+Predecessor column: Select the column to use as the Predecessor column.
 Use the selected column to create dependencies between tasks in the schedule.

-In the Timeline Display section of the project settings, you can change the Gantt timeline intervals and display formatting, start of the fiscal year, and what column information appears to the right of the Gantt bars in the Gantt chart.
+In the Timeline Display section of the Project Settings, you can change the Gantt timeline intervals and display formatting, start of the fiscal year, and what column information appears to the right of the Gantt bars in the chart.
 For example, set a Contact List column as the display label to see a list of the people assigned to tasks next to each Gantt bar.

 Follow these step-by-step instructions to create milestones in your project sheet.